-HAI shall print and distribute information on education courses in the HAI HELI-EXPO 2015 Convention Kickoff and Convention Preview, in all HAI HELI-EXPO 2015 education communications, and on the HAI HELI-EXPO website, heliexpo.rotor.org, and on the HAI website, rotor.org.
+HAI shall print and distribute information on education courses in the HAI HELI-EXPO 2016 Convention Kickoff and Convention Preview, on all HAI HELI-EXPO 2016 Professional Educationcommunications, and on the HAI HELI-EXPO website, heliexpo.rotor.org, and on the HAI website, www.rotor.org.

 J. Course Sponsorships

 HAI shall seek sponsorship of contracted education courses.
 Vendors interested in sponsoring their course or who would like to recommend a potential sponsor should contact HAI’s Manager of Education Programs.
 Course sponsorships will not be included in any contract issued pursuant to this RFP; rather course sponsorships, to the extent any are obtained, will be contracted for separately.
 Whether or not a vendor is interested in sponsoring a course will not be considered in selecting award(s) under this RFP.

 Vendors who wish to submit a proposal for an education course(s) to be considered for HAI’s Professional Education Program at HAI HELI-EXPO 2016 should submit the following items no later than Monday, June 15, 2015:

 - Point of contact for proposal and contract (please include: mailing address, email address, and phone number).